Royal Dutch Shell: Prepare For Strong Upside

 As the oil market rebalances itself, the price of oil will appreciate in an aggressive manner.
 In fact, over the next two years, oil prices are estimated to rally 41%.
 This will put the oil price at close to $80 per barrel.
 But, even if oil trades at around $60 per barrel, this will be great news for Shell investors.

 I am saying this because the projects that Shell has been working on bringing online over the 2014-2018 period have very low cash operating costs of only $15 per barrel.
-Shell is currently mid-way through its new project cycle, which means that it will now witness a gradual decline in its capital expenses going forward as it completes more projects.
+Shell is currently mid-way through its new project cycle, which means that it will now witness a gradual decline in its capital expenses going forward, as it completes more projects.
 This is shown below:

 Source: Shell

 Coupled with the decline in capital expenses, Shell has also reduced its operating expenses by $9 billion in the past couple of years.
 This trend will continue going forward as Shell brings more of its low-cost production online.
-This is the reason why the company is now well-placed to deliver strong cash flow growth in the long run, driven by a combination of low operating and capital costs, as shown below:
+This is the reason why the company is now well placed to deliver strong cash flow growth in the long run, driven by a combination of low operating and capital costs, as shown below:

 Source: Royal Dutch Shell